mikecoj/WA-API-Handler/README.md

 This mini-library uses **V8 Runtime** features.
 Make sure that your Google App Script project runs on **V8 Runtime** as well.

+## Full Documentation

+See the [Wiki](https://github.com/mikecoj/WA-API-Handler/wiki) for full documentation, examples and other information.

+See the [GitBook](https://mikecoj.gitbook.io/wa-api-handler/) full documentation.

 ## Installation

 There are two ways of installation: